GPT-3 for Copywriting: What is it and What are the Best GPT-3 Tools for Copywriting

 The above-mentioned are some of the best GPT-3 based tools for copywriting out there as of now.
 Using these tools, you should be able to create better copies of all sorts of marketing materials.
-Since now, you no longer have to go through the tedious and iterative writing process yourself, which can be quite demanding and does not always yield the best materials.
+Now, you no longer have to go through the tedious and iterative writing process yourself, which can be quite demanding and does not always yield the best materials.

 By delegating the job of generating high-converting marketing copies, you are essentially augmenting your creativity and enabling yourself to focus on other aspects of your job that require even more attention.
 Needless to say, since you are essentially putting an AI to work for you, you can generate more pieces of content at scale effortlessly.
 Having said that, our personal suggestion is to use these AI-generated content only as a reference and improve upon them to give your personal touch.
 This is a hotly contested place, and we are sure to find many more interesting GPT-3 tools in the coming days and months.
 We will surely keep this post updated.